-I currently reside in New York City and actively mentor, serve as a mental health counselor (LP) at a clinic, teach meditation, lecture, translate as well as write articles for various magazines and compose meditative music.
+I currently reside in Long Island, New York, and actively mentor, serve as a licensed mental health counselor at a clinic, teach meditation, lecture, translate as well as write articles for various magazines and compose meditative music.

 Mentoring Training and Experience

 I was a Chan/Zen Buddhist monk for 11 years, during which time I gained extensive experience in mentoring.
 In addition to learning and teaching about the Chan/Zen meditation and way of life, a big part of my service as a monk was to guide people on a personal level.
 Often done through counseling sessions, I had the opportunity to help many people with their personal issues and general direction in life.

 Born and raised on Long Island, New York , I was one of the few western monastic disciples of Chan Master Sheng Yen, having trained for 11 years from 2004 – 2015.
 From 2004 – 2008, I lived at the Dharma Drum Mountain World Center for Buddhist Education, Taiwan, and received a ministerial degree at the Dharma Drum Sangha University.
 After graduating from the seminary, I served as the counselor for the male students of the Chan Meditation Studies Department.
 As their mentor, I helped them to find balance a midst their transition into the monastic way of life, providing guidance on a group as well as individual basis.